Joshua-Becker/TheLDNCenterApp/README.txt

 4) change version number in general
 5) Make sure ios version is accurate
 6) Change build target to any ios device

+Build and Archive and Deploy to Testflight Notes
+- Must have app icons - Icons must not have transparency or alpha channels - (turn off alpha channels and use .jpg)
+- Must have notification entitlements - under signing and capabilities